MiraGeoscience/geoapps/docs/content/apps/kmeans_clustering.rst

         :alt: inv_app

-.. note:: The latest version of applications can be `downloaded here <https://github.com/MiraGeoscience/geoapps/archive/develop.zip>`_.

-          See the :ref:`Installation page <getting_started>` to get started.

 Parameters
 ==========

-The following list of interactive widgets are for documentation and demonstration purposes only.
+List of interactive widgets making up the application.

+.. note:: For demonstration purposes only.

+          The latest version of the application can be `downloaded here <https://github.com/MiraGeoscience/geoapps/archive/develop.zip>`_.

+          See the :ref:`Installation page <getting_started>` to get started.

 Workspace
 ---------